aproposorg/KV260-PYNQ-tutorial/README.md

 ## Create a new project
 Now we can use Vitis 2022.1 to create a new project for our board Xilinx KV260.

-- This new board recentlly gained support in PYNQ, read more at https://github.com/Xilinx/Kria-PYNQ
+- This new board recently gained support in PYNQ; read more at https://github.com/Xilinx/Kria-PYNQ

-Note: You may run into error when choosing the KV260 board in Vitis HLS.
+Note: You may run into an error when choosing the KV260 board in Vitis HLS.
 The error message is "Can not find part number".
 The solution is to choose the part number directly instead of choosing the board.

-So choose the part number XCK26-SFVC784-2LV-C or choose the SOM version of this part number from board list.
+So choose the part number XCK26-SFVC784-2LV-C or choose the SOM version of this part number from the board list.

 ## Create interfaces
-Since the C function we want to port is using double array, we need to create a double array interface in the HLS project.
-We can pass address of the array to the HLS function.
+Since the C function, we want to port uses using the double array, we need to create a double array interface in the HLS project.
+We can pass the address of the array to the HLS function.

 ```c
 void example(